WahidSyed/Game-of-Life/README.md

 My version of Life is implemented using bit manipulation techniques and a fixed sized 64 bit array.
 This particular  implementation was chosen over dynamic implementations like vectors for maximum performance.
 The tradeoff is that changing the game size requires modifying the config.rs, since the size of this type of array must be known by Rust at compile time.
 Note that the game size must be in the form of 64 * 2^n.

-And here are a few benchmarks I ran at different sizes:
+And here are a few benchmarks I ran at different sizes (2.4 GHz Intel Core i5):

 Size | FPS | ms/Generation
 -----|-----|----------